 The first Egyptian Revolution occurred from 8 March 1919 to 25 July 1919.
 Saad Zaghlul was a nationalist politician who fought for Egyptian self-determination.
 In 1918, the British rejected his demands to travel to Paris for the Peace Conference.
 Zaghlul and his political party were arrested and exiled, sparking the beginning of the revolution in 1919, where strikes and riots pervaded the city of Cairo.

 Spittoon engraved and enameled "Egyptian Revoultion" and a map of Cairo, where the revolution occurred.

 Brisbane’s Red Flag Riots

 24 March 1919

 Brisbane’s Red Flag Riots were born out of a combination of patriotism, xenophobia, and post-war trauma.
 The riots started on 24 March 1919 and lasted three days, during which around 8,000 Anglo-Australians turned against Russian communities in Brisbane and neighboring towns.
-The main event happened on March 24 at the Russian Hall in South Brisbane.
-Police surrounded the Hall on horseback and foot, carrying bayonets and rifles (Red Flag Riots 1919).
+On March 24 at the Russian Hall in South Brisbane, police surrounded the Hall on horseback and foot, carrying bayonets and rifles.

 Despite being armed, rioters outnumbered law enforcement resulting in the injury of officers and their horses.
 Riots, looting, and destruction ensued, wrecking the Russian Hall and surrounding homes and shops.
-Shockingly, it was the Russians who were held responsible for the riots.
+The Russians who were held responsible for the riots.

 Spittoon engraved and enameled "Red Flag Riots" and a map of Brisbane, where the anti-Russian riots happened.

-Spittoon engraved and enameled "Jallianwallan Bagh" and a map of Amritsar, where the massacre happened.
+Spittoon engraved and enameled "Jallianwala Bagh" and a map of Amritsar, where the massacre happened.

 Jallianwalla Bagh Massacre